Roast Pork Belly Recipe

 ½ cup Taiwan rice wine

 2 teaspoons coarse ground black pepper

-2 cups of finely sliced cabbage (or Chinese cabbage, lettuce)
+2 cups of finely sliced cabbage (or Chinese cabbage, or lettuce)

 - Rinse pork.

 - Pour rice wine in a large bowl.
-Immerse meat in it, then drain.
+Immerse meat in it, then drain quickly.

 - Rub salt and pepper into both sides of meat.

-- If using garlic, pat into one side of meat.
+- Pat garlic into one side of meat.

-- Beginning at smallest end, roll pork tightly – garlic on inner side, wrap in plastic and store in refrigerator for 3 days.
+- Beginning at smallest end, roll pork tightly – garlic on inner side, wrap tightly in cling wrap and store in refrigerator for 2 to 3 days.